anas-na/Budgeting-React-front-end/README.md

 https://budgeting-backend-app.herokuapp.com
 ```

-this budgetting app was created using React, Express and Bootstrap.
+this budgetting app was created using React, Express, SQL and Bootstrap.